-Airport smoking areas expose travelers, workers to risk: CDCNovember 20th, 2012 in Health /
+Airport smoking areas expose travelers, workers to risk: CDCNovember 20, 2012 in Medicine & Health / Health

 (HealthDay)—Levels of secondhand smoke outside smoking rooms and other designated smoking areas in airports are five times higher than in smoke-free airports, a new U.S. study finds.

 These high levels of secondhand smoke put the health of travelers and airport employees at risk, according to the U.S. Centers for Disease Control and Prevention researchers who published their findings Nov.
 20 in the CDC's Morbidity and Mortality Weekly Report.

 Their study of five large hub U.S. airports also found that air pollution levels inside designated smoking areas—such as ventilated smoking rooms, restaurants and bars—were 23 times higher than air pollution levels in airports that were completely smoke-free.